frcdesign/FRCDesign.org/docs/learning-course/stage1/1E/exercise4.md

   <div class="mySlides fade">
     <figure>
       <img src="/img/learning-course/stage1e/telescope/s8.webp" style="width:100%">
       <figcaption>8.
 Sketch the gearbox mounting plate on the outside of the tube.
+There should be a small 0.01" gap between the 3/8" clamping spacers and the tube to make sure that the gearbox can be assembled properly.
 The 13.75 mm construction circle represents the rounded hex spool.
 The #10-32 tapped hole allows for a bolt to thread into the plate and sit flush with the inside of the outer tube to lock the gearbox in place without interfering with the inner tube.</figcaption>
     </figure>
   </div>